OpenAstronomy/openastronomy.github.io/_projects/2026/juliaastro/spectra.md

 ### Coding starts

-* Learn about the different spectral data types, and what makes, e.g. radio or X-ray, spectra unusual.
+* Learn about the different spectral data types and what makes, e.g. radio or X-ray, spectra unusual.
 * Learn about [FITS](https://en.wikipedia.org/wiki/FITS) tables and other common astronomical data formats for spectra.